 This post may contain some affiliate links for your convenience.
 We may earn money or products from the companies mentioned in this post.

 The day started like any normal day in July of 2010.
 It was hot and so humid.
-I was already sweating in my air conditioned house cleaning up from breakfast.
-The children were playing and were healthy, and my husband left for his work with coffee in his travel mug.
+I was already sweating in my air-conditioned house cleaning up from breakfast.
+The children were playing and were healthy, and my husband left for work with coffee in his travel mug.
 We were all happy.
-We didn’t think we would ever experience a lost job.
+We didn’t think we would ever experience my husband lost his job.

-Shortly after lunch my husband called and told me he had been given 2 weeks notice that he was being let go.
+Shortly after lunch my husband called and told me he had been given 2 weeks notice that he had lost his job.
 His job was being eliminated.
 He was emotional and he apologized for losing his job.
 I was so sad for my husband.

 Somehow, he managed to get his termination date moved and he now had till the end of August.
 He had 6 weeks left with the company.

 That initial sinking feeling when he called to tell me the news is still a fresh memory.
 The fear of the unknown, the fear of no income, the fear of not being able to pay our bills, but despite all the fear the odd sense of knowing it would all work out.
 It’s almost 8 years ago.
 But this call was the start of our financial ruin and financial recovery.

 Husband lost his job

 The day my husband was let go, we cried together.
 My husband was fearful of the unknown.
 He didn’t know how he was going to provide for his family.
 He was scared and couldn’t believe this was happening to him.

 As his wife, I felt his pain and had my own fears to go with his.